-A digital experience platform (DXP) is an integrated set of tools that allows businesses to manage and improve the digital customer experience across all channels and devices.
-A digital experience platform is a set of tools that allows businesses to manage and improve the digital experience across channels and devices.
-The integrated content platform enables creation, personalization, delivery, and optimization of digital user experiences.
+A digital experience platform (DXP) is an integrated set of tools that allows businesses to manage, personalize, and optimize the digital customer experience across all channels and devices.
+The platform enables creation, delivery, and continuous optimization of digital user experiences by combining content management, analytics, and personalization capabilities in a unified system.

 DXPs evolved from other tools such as CMSs and web experience management (WEM) systems.
 The digital experience platform becomes a hub for content management, analytics, asset management, and data management.
 Some DXPs even allow you to build your own customized suite of technology.